Article Index

 • Current ability to bill Medicare is limited to “incident to” services (includes Annual Wellness Visits).
 These visits are all still billed under another type of provider (physician, advanced practice nurse)

-• More information can be found in the Pharmacist Services Billing Guide for Colorado.
+• More information can be found under the Colorado Pharmacist Services Billing Guide section.

 Medicaid: